Table of Contents[Hide][Show]

 Family Fun at Alpine Slide at Magic Mountain

-This venue has been around for a long time for a good reason – it’s fun!
-Activities include a double water slide, an 18-hole miniature golf course, go-karts, and bobsleds.
+The Alpine Slide at Magic Mountain offers family fun year-round.
+Summer activities include user-operated bobsleds, a double water slide, an 18-hole miniature golf course, and go-karts.
 In fact, the bobsleds alone are reason to visit.
 A chairlift brings riders to the top of the hill.
 From there, each rider controls his or her own bobsled down tracks with banks and straightaways.
 Control your speed with the handbrake.

 Ride the Scenic Chairlift & Bike Down